-Neutral items and preferences (replication)
+Study 1: Neutral items and preferences (replication)

-We ran correlations and a one-way ANOVA on the neutral items and neutral item preferences.
+We ran raw correlations and a one-way ANOVA on the neutral items and neutral item preferences.
 We found no support for a relationship between neural item preference and the neutral item true self ratings.

-Table 11

-Study 1: Summary of results obtained from forced-choice items and true self rating in
+Study 2: Interaction between political orientation and political item type on true self rating (replication)